apache/nuttx/configs/sam3u-ek/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each SAM3U-EK configuration is maintained in a sudirectory and can be selected as follow:
+Each SAM3U-EK configuration is maintained in a sub-directory and can be selected as follow:

     cd tools